 - 1 clove garlic minced

-Combine butter, parsley, and parmesan cheese and brush over the tops of each stick.
+- Combine butter, garlic, parsley, and parmesan cheese and brush over the tops of each stick.

 The Indulgent Life